twbs/bootstrap/site/content/docs/5.0/components/offcanvas.md

 ## Accessibility

-The off-canvas panel is, conceptually, a modal dialog.
-So, be sure to add `aria-labelledby="..."`, referencing the offcanvas title, to `.offcanvas`.
+Since the offcanvas panel is conceptually a modal dialog, be sure to add `aria-labelledby="..."`—referencing the offcanvas title—to `.offcanvas`.
 Note that you don’t need to add `role="dialog"` since we already add it via JavaScript.

 ## Sass